Ask A Vet: Pawp Online Vets Discuss What Your Pet Should & Shouldn't Eat

 Whether you’re looking for protection for your pet or answers from real vets you can trust, Pawp has you covered.
-Talk to an online vet 24/7 about anything and if you’re having an emergency, they activate your fund and provide a $3,000 safety net for vet bills.
+Talk to an online vet 24/7 about anything and if you’re having an emergency, get access to a $3,000 safety net for vet bills.
 So if you’re curious or worried about your dog or cat, talk to a Pawp vet now.

 Each week, Pawp Vets answer common questions from pet parents.
 In last week’s Ask A Vet, the vets discussed adopting younger pets and potty training.
 This week, Pawp’s online vets will talk about cats and dogs eating things they shouldn’t.